-those who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS www.aus.edu/ixo/incomingvisiting.

-- those who hold degrees from universities other than AUS and who want to take course(s) at AUS but not toward a degree - AUS faculty/staff and spouses of faculty/staff who want to take course(s) for reasons other than seeking a degree.
+- those who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS - those who hold degrees from universities other than AUS and who want to take course(s) at AUS but not toward a degree - AUS faculty/staff and spouses of faculty/staff who want to take course(s) for reasons other than seeking a degree.

-Applicants seeking transient student status at AUS must submit to the AUS International Exchange Office the complete Transient Student Application available at
+Applicants seeking transient student status at AUS must submit to the Office of the Registrar the complete Transient Student Application available at www.aus.edu/registration/forms.

 Transient students may enroll in any university course for which they have the necessary academic background and qualifications.
 They must register for courses through the Office of the Registrar.
 In courses with enrollment limits, priority is given to AUS students.
 Normally, a student can register as a transient student for no more than one academic year.

-For further information, please contact the International Exchange Office at ixo@aus.edu.
+For further information, please contact the Office of the Registrar at registration@aus.edu.